kraig-hebert/chess-position-tool/roadmap.md

 - ✓ Calculate potential targets based on pawn positions and next move color
 - ✓ Update targets when board position or next move color changes
 - ✓ When saving, set enPassantTarget based on selection
+- ✓ Improved validation of en passant targets:
+  - ✓ Check that squares behind and two squares behind enemy pawn are empty
+  - ✓ Prevent duplicate targets when multiple pawns could capture the same square
+- ✓ Add visual blue highlight for the selected en passant target on the board
+- ✓ Match styling with yellow text for consistent UI appearance

 ## 4. Game State Management